ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 ### Create Ready / Go Notification

-We are going to add a visual cue to the UI when a race is about to start and when the player can go.
+You are going to add a visual cue to the UI when a race is about to start and when the player can go.

 Create a **UI Text** object and rename it to **Get Ready**.
 Place this inside the **UI Container**.